brstuder/portfolio/docs/projects/mkdocs-demo.md

 # Mkdocs Feature Demo

+!!! info "Author's Note"

     The purpose of this document is to showcase additional Mkdocs functionality.
 You can see lots of functionality supported by Mkdocs which is particularly useful for developer docs.
 While many WYSIWYG content editors and CMS tools provide much of this functionality out of the box, developer-built environments in repositories with static site generators will still write their content like this.
 Each tool or content type comes with an additional section for integrating it into your own Mkdocs site.

-!!! note

-    This works on my device.
-I am using the latest version of Mkdocs Material, and will mention any necessary dependencies in this doc where possible.
-Of course, if you are still finding problems, don't hesitate to contact me and let me know.
-This page will also continue to see new additions as I discover them and integrate them into this webpage.
-Rome wasn't built in a day!

 ## Better Code Blocks